david-lev/pywa/docs/source/content/examples/sign_up_flow.rst

         ),
     )

+This is an example of static screen.
+The screen doesn't expect to receive any data and all its components are pre-configured.

-The ``START`` screen has three elements:
+The ``START`` screen has three components:

-- A heading, which welcomes the user
+- A :class:`TextHeading`, which welcomes the user
-- A link to the ``SIGN_UP`` screen, which allows the user to sign up
+- A :class:`EmbeddedLink` with an :class:`Action` that navigates to the ``SIGN_UP`` screen
-- A link to the ``LOGIN`` screen, which allows the user to login
+- A :class:`EmbeddedLink` with an :class:`Action` that navigates to the ``LOGIN`` screen

 Each EmbeddedLink has an ``.on_click_action`` with Action value, so when the user clicks on the link, the action is triggered.
-In this case, the action is to NAVIGATE to another screen.
-The payload contains the data that will be passed to the next screen.
-In this case, we are passing empty strings as the initial values for the form fields on the SIGN_UP and LOGIN screens.
+In this case, the action is to :class:`FlowActionType.NAVIGATE` to another screen.
+The payload contains the data that will be passed to the navigated screen, in this case, we are passing the expected data of the ``SIGN_UP`` and ``LOGIN`` screens.

 We will see how this works later on.

 Sign Up Screen
 --------------

-The ``SIGN_UP`` screen allows the user to sign up.
+The ``SIGN_UP`` screen allows the user to sign up (create an account).
 Let's take a look at the layout:

 .. code-block:: python